 And Vladika Theophan’s answer, in the age-old Orthodox spirit, was:

 With whom will I be left?
 I will be with St. Vladimir the Enlightener of Russia.
 With Sts.
 Anthony and Theodosius the Wonderworkers of the Kiev Caves, with the holy Hierarchs and Wonderworkers of Moscow.
 With Sts.
 Sergius and Seraphim and with all the holy martyrs, God-pleasing monks and wonderworkers who have gloriously shone forth on Russian soil.

-It is better to be as if alone and stand with the saints then to be in the company and stand with the betrayers of the faith.
+It is better to be as if alone and stand with the saints than to be in a vast company and stand with the betrayers of the faith.
 Yet, who can ever be alone with the saints?!
-Indeed, they, together with Christ our Lord and the surest and best company a man could have.
+Indeed, they, together with Christ our Lord are the surest and best company a man could have.
 Christ the Lord never told the Church to “change with the times” but rather to hold fast that which has been given (cf. Rev. 2:25; 3:3, 10).
-Holding fast the Truth is not an ossified stagnation but rather the abiding in He Who is eternally “New.”
+Holding fast the Truth is not an ossified stagnation but rather the abiding in He Who is eternally “New” and everlasting Life.
 Indeed, the “times” are rushing towards stagnation, decay, and death.
 Only by abiding steadfastly in the way of Christ, the way of the Saints, may one be delivered from the inevitable ruination of the “times.”

 But you, dear brothers, with whom will you be left if even with your great numbers you give over to the will of the waves of the times?
 They have already carried you to the flabbiness of Kerensky*, and soon they will carry you under the yoke of the brutal Lenin, into the claws of the red beast.’
 The church modernists left Vladika in silence after his reply.